 Enjoy your stay in Auckland in this modern hotel that has family rooms with a small kitchen to use

-Your home away from home, this cute B&B has all the amenities any backpacker needs and a good location
+This cute B&B has all the amenities any backpacker needs, including a good location

 Things to do in Newmarket